3 days in Lake Mead National Recreation Area & Boulder City

 Leave no trace

-Lake Mead lies on the homeland of the Southern Paiute.
-Today the reservoir provides water to Arizona, Nevada, and California.
+Lake Mead lies on the homeland of many Indigenous communities.
+The reservoir provides water to Arizona, Nevada, and California.
 Respect the waters and lands by packing out all trash and following park guidelines.